milanowicz/MACOUI2MySQL/README.md

 MACOUI2MySQL
 ============

-Organizationally Unique Identifier assigned by the IEEE vendor ID download from the website and import it into the database or update them.
+This Python script download Organizationally Unique Identifier assigned by the IEEE vendor ID from the website and import it into the database or update them.

 Requirements